johannesu/multi-region/README.md

-This is a MatLab/C++ library of [1].
+This is a MATLAB/C++ for our multi-region segmentation paper [1].

-The code supports arbitrary number of regions, inclusion and exclusion constraints.
+The code supports segmentation with arbitrary number of regions, inclusion and exclusion constraints.

 ![ScreenShot](screenshot/multi-simple.png)